nteract/papermill/docs/usage-cli.rst

                                       as notebook parameters.
       --engine TEXT                   The execution engine name to use in evaluating the notebook.
+      ---parametrize-input-path / --not-parametrize-input-path
+                                      Flag for whether or not parametrize input path.
       --prepare-only / --prepare-execute
                                       Flag for outputting the notebook without
                                       execution, but with parameters applied.